GerritCodeReview/summit_2015/sun.md

 *Kenny Ho, AMD*

+## 2:30 pm Break and snack

+Coffee and snacks served in breakout area.

-## 2:30 pm Non-Prolog submit rules
+## 3:00 pm Non-Prolog submit rules

 You shall not pass – Control your code quality gates with a wizard.